jpedrosa/sua/docs/Time.md

 ```

 With Swift we don't have easy access to variadic C functions like strftime.
 So
-this is a custom one that is not very thorough at the moment.
+this is a custom function that is not very thorough at the moment.
 I first came up
 with versions of it in JavaScript and Dart.
 It was originally based on a version
 of it created by a famous Ruby developer called _why.